labrocadabro/100devs-faq/README.md

 The classes are on [Youtube](https://www.youtube.com/playlist?list=PLBf-QcbaigsJysJ-KFZvLGJvvW-3sfk1S) and the follow along materials and homework assignments are available on the [Discord](https://leonnoel.com/discord).
 Tracking the classes and materials from Discord can be difficult, though, so I recommend you check out these community-made resources to make the process easier (there are a few others but these are the ones that are up to date):

 - [Community Taught](https://communitytaught.org/): A full class and homework tracker (made by me!).
 Includes slides, follow-along materials, and check-in links as well as direct links to relevant homework materials.
+Shows homework assigned/due for each class.
 As of Oct 20, 2022: up to date until class 63 (latest).

 ![Community Taught Screenshot](./photos/communitytaught.png)

-- [100Devs Follow Along](https://100devsfollowalong.netlify.app/): Class videos and links to slides and class/homework materials.
+- [100Devs Follow Along](https://100devsfollowalong.netlify.app/): Class videos and links to slides and follow-along materials.
+No check-in links.
+Shows homework assigned/due for each class.
 Updates when the videos are uploaded on Youtube.
 Includes slides and follow-along materials.
 As of Oct 20, 2022: up to date until class 52 (latest on Youtube).

 ![100Devs Follow Along Screenshot](./photos/follow-along.png)